SeasonedMiso/pitchquiz/README.md

 All:
 TODO:
-fix textarea styling for mobile
+fix textarea styling for mobile list of things already used/ stop repetetion

 Sentence tool:
 TODO:
+failed sentence list
+xaudio replay button
-implement words with multiple accents get rid of blue on toggle red off support override/to make a custom array of drops and to use that in place of parsing make navbar display on mobile divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)
+0implement words with multiple accents get rid of blue on toggle red off x support override/to make a custom array of drops and to use that in place of parsing make navbar display on mobile divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)